-A Task Run is a single run of an individual task within an Execution, where an Execution is a single run of a flow.
-This means an Execution can have many Task Runs.
+A Task Run is a single execution of an individual task within an Execution, where an execution represents a run of the entire flow.
+One execution can therefore contain multiple task runs.

-Each Task Run has associated data such as:
+Each task run includes associated data such as:

 • Execution ID